joshayoung/will-it-rain-ruby/readme.md

 ## To see testing coverage report:
  * Start a server at the root of the project (python's SimpleHTTPServer works for this)
  * Navigate to `http://localhost:8000/coverage` in your browser

-## To Do
- * Account for difference between the time the api is called.